 Since writing that post a few years ago, I’ve put blessing bags together with a number of different groups and in different settings.
-We’ve have had the opportunity to hand them out while walking the streets of our city or while stopping our car at an intersection.
-I have a friend that helps put these together for her husband that drives a truck across county every week.
+We have had the opportunity to hand them out while walking the streets of our city or while stopping our car at an intersection.
+I have a friend that helps put these together for her husband that drives a truck across the country every week.

 TIP: Be sure everything you choose to put in your bag is safe to keep in the car!
 For example, you wouldn’t want anything chocolate that can melt or crackers that would easily crush.
 After you give one out, make another to always keep on hand!
 These are small enough to fit into a purse or the glove compartment of your car.

 Find these cards in my store –> Go there now

 I have offered these cards for many years, as part of my free membership program.
 However, after many complaints from readers about technical difficulties, I have decided to move them over to my store.
 This will allow you to purchase them easily without signing up for a membership.
 A download link will be sent to you in a confirmation email immediately after purchase.